 Automotive Networking Development Board

 "The Automotive Networking Development Board is a low-cost modular development system for Microchip's 8-bit, 16-bit, and 32-bit microcontrollers.
 It supports devices using the 100pin Plug-in Module (PIM) connector for easy device swapping.
 The board has support for four mikroBUSTM sockets which allow the user the ability to develop with a variety of MikroElectronika ClickTM add-on boards.
-The board also includes a PICtailTM Plus edge connector for backwards compatibility to PICtail Plus boards used with the Explorer 16 Development Board."
+The board also includes a PICtailTM Plus edge connector for

 "PICtail™ Plus Expansion Board is an accessory that enables interfacing of vertical PICtail™ Plus Daughter Cards to Explorer 16/32 development board.
 The expansion board supporting vertical PICtail™ Plus connectors helps in attaching various Daughter Cards for additional functionality.
 The expansion board supports the New Explorer1632 board as well as the Classic Explorer 16 board."

 The PICDEM™ Lab II Development Board is a development and teaching platform for use with 8-bit PIC® microcontrollers (MCUs).
 At its center, a large prototyping breadboard enables users to easily "experiment" with different values and configurations of analog components for system optimization.
 Several external connectors allow for user-customizable expansion, while Microchip library of labs and application notes enrich the development experience.